Shock split: Dame Valerie Adams announces marriage break-up

 Adams, who claimed back-to-back gold medals at Beijing in 2008 and London in 2012, also won silver at the 2016 Rio Games and bronze in Tokyo last year, where she made history by becoming the first woman to win medals at four Olympics in a single field event.

-Adams said she was humbled to represent New Zealand at the world stage.
+Adams said she was humbled to represent New Zealand on the world stage.

 “Representing Aotearoa for the last 22 years has given me so much joy.
 As my life’s work I’m humbled to show that little old New Zealand has what it takes to be the best in the world,” she said.